wekeo/liege-colloquium-23/1_conceptual_models/Ocean_colour_forward_model/README.md

 ## License

 This code is licensed under an MIT license.
-See file LICENSE.txt for details on the usage and distribution terms.
+See file ../LICENSE.txt for details on the usage and distribution terms.
 No dependencies are distributed as part of this package.
 Copyright RBINS/EUMETSAT 2022.